cashecollins/rails-rest-api/README.md

 1. Ruby Version: 3.3.0+

 ## Creating the authentication secret key
-TODO: Rewrite to update credentials for development vs production In a normal situation we would just have a master.key file that we could give to developers working on this through secure channels, or store it on a secured aws s3 bucket, but in our situation it will just be easiest (and safest) to just recreate the master.key and credentials file.
+We are using the `devise-jwt` library for our authentication, and it requires a secret key to be stored in the rails credentials file.
+This secret key is used to sign and verify the JWT's that are passed back and forth between the client and server.

+To get your app credentialed walk through the following steps:

-1. generate a secret for your jwt: `bundle exec rails secret`
+1. use a pre-determined secret OR generate a secret for your jwt: `bundle exec rails secret`
-2. save the secret somewhere, it will be used later.
-3. create and edit your encrypted credentials file: `EDITOR=VIM rails credentials:edit`
+2. create and edit your encrypted credentials file: `EDITOR=VIM rails credentials:edit`
-4. add the following line to your now opened credentials file `devise_jwt_secret_key: <secret_from_step_1>`
+3. add the following line to your now opened credentials file `devise_jwt_secret_key: <secret_from_step_1>`
-5. close out of your editor and now you should have a new `credentials.yml.enc` which is your encrypted secrets file
+4. close out of your editor and now you should have a new `credentials.yml.enc` which is your encrypted secrets file

+_NOTE: You can also use environment variables rather than the credentials file, you will need to change some code regarding devise in the `config/initializers/devise.rb` file and other files that use the  `devise_jwt_secret_key` secret key_

 ## Setting up the database
-TODO: Rewrite to talk about postgres
 We are using sqlite for our database, obviously as a proof of concept this works great but for a production environment we would want to opt for a more robust and scalable solution.

 1. create and populate a sqlite db: `rails db:migrate`
 2. you should now see a `development.sqlite3` file in your `/storage` folder.
 This db should now be set up, pre-populated with any necessary data.

+_NOTE: This can be migrated to a different db by changing the `config/database.yml` file_

 ## Tests
-TODO: Rewrite to talk about rspec
-We are using rails built in test suite, there are a lot of other really good options for testing, and I would most likely move to something like RSpec for a production environment.
-Documentation on the built in test suite can be found here: https://guides.rubyonrails.org/testing.html.

-As a part of this test suite we are running integration tests on the models and the controllers.
-These can be run in specific batches or all together, though here we will just run the whole suite.

-1. run tests: `rails t`
+We are using [RSpec](https://github.com/rspec/rspec-rails) for our testing framework, we utilize [FactoryBot](https://github.com/thoughtbot/factory_bot) for creating test data, and we use [SimpleCov](https://github.com/simplecov-ruby/simplecov) to generate and view code coverage.
+To get started with testing you can walk through the following steps:

+1. create test db: `RAILS_ENV=test rails db:migrate`
 2. you should now see a `teset.sqlite3` file in your `/storage` folder, this is the test databased used by rails for testing.
+3. run the tests: `rails rspec:run`
+4. you should have access to the test coverage report in the `/coverage` folder and can be viewed by viewing the index.html file in a browser.

+There are various custom/simplified commands that can be run and can be found in `lib/tasks/rspec_tasks.rake`.

+We have git hooks set up for local testing before push, to set this up all you have to do is run the following command `git config core.hooksPath .github/hooks`

+_To skip local tests on push you can run `git push --no-verify`_

 ## Serving
 We are serving locally at http://localhost:3000, you'll be able to hit this from any rest api query tool or curl command.